adamfitzhugh/gcp-ace/iam/iam.md

         * If you want to allow your application to access a storage bucket, you grant the service account permissions to read the Cloud Storage bucket.

+        * Service Account User Role

+            * Granting the Service Account User role to a user for a project gives that user access to all service accounts under that project

+            * Granting the Service Account User role to a user for a specific service account gives a user access to only that service account

+        * Service Account Token Creator Role

+            * Enables impersonation of service accounts to create OAuth2 access tokens, sign blobs or sign JWTs

+        * Service Account Actor Role

+            * Deprecated role

+        * Access Scopes

+            * Legacy method for specifying permissions for your VM.
+This was before the use of IAM roles

+    * Short-Lived Service Account Credentials

+        *  You can create short-lived credentials which give you the ability to assume identity of the Google Cloud service account

+        * Use case for this is emergency access to Cloud resources

+    * Application Default Credentials

+        * Makes it easy to use service accounts when operating inside/outside Google Cloud, as well as across multiple projects

+        * Most common use case is testing code on a local machine and then moving it to a project in Google Cloud

+* Understanding Policies

+    * An IAM policy is attached to a resource and restricts access to the resource and child resources

+    * Policy Structure

+        * A policy is a collection of bindings, audit configuration and metadata

+            * Bindings
+                * A member such as a user account, service account, Google group or domain
+                * A role which is a collection of permissions that grant access to perform specific actions
+                * A condition which is a logical expression that further constrains the role binding based on attributes about the request

+            * Audit Config which is used to configure audit logging for the policy

+            * Metadata includes the following fields
+                * etag - used for currency control and ensure policies are updated and not overwritten by each other
+                * version - specifies schema for given policy

+        * Policy Limitations

+            * Every Google Cloud resource that supports an IAM policy at it's hierarchy level can have a maximum of one policy

+            * Each policy can contain 1,500 members

+            * Any policy changes take effect within 60 seconds.
+However it can take up to 7 minutes for policy changes to propagate across the system

+        * Policy Inheritance and Resource Hierarchy

+            * Setting a policy at a higher level in the hierarchy means everything below has the same policy applied

+            * Policy inheritance describes how policies apply to resources beneath their level in the hierarchy

+            * Effective policy describes how all parent policies are inherited for a resource

+        * Policy Versions

+            * Used to avoid overwriting existing integrations you may have configured under Cloud IAM with new updates

+        * Policy Best Practices

+            * When managing multiple user accounts with the same config use Google Groups instead

+            * Carefully consider which members are granted access at the org level

+            * Grant role bindings at project level only as required for specific groups or individual permissions

+            * Specify policy version!